GUISharp/GUISharp/README.md

-# GUIVoid
+# GUISharp
 -----------------------
-GUIVoid is supposed to be a replacement for Windows Forms which supports both windows and linux environment.
+GUISharp is supposed to be a replacement for Windows Forms which supports both windows and linux environment.